 Of all the ‘onions’ that existed on earth, I believe Saint Basil’s onions were the most iconic and memorable.
 Although basil typically tastes the best with tomatoes, the St Basil’s shined with 8 flamboyant onions popping around the tallest church in the center.

-Interesting, though, the layout of the cathedral was in perfect symmetry – a core in the center, four middle-sized churches built on the four compass points, and other smaller churches diagonally placed between the middle-sized churches.
-With multiple colors, size, and careful placements, the architectural wonder looks great and different in any angles and distance.
+Interestingly, though, the layout of the cathedral was in perfect symmetry – a core in the center, four middle-sized churches built on the four compass points, and other smaller churches diagonally placed between the middle-sized churches.
+With multiple colors, size, and careful placements, the architectural wonder looks great and different from any angles and distance.

 GUM, (The Russian looks like “rym” to me, all the time), is the department store that located right on the opposite of the Kremlin, and it has been nothing but enlightened the beautiful square.
 The entire department store is big and it has an impressive interior.
 The building is in 4 rows, and the staircases connected each row and floor like a maze.
 We didn’t spend much time shopping around the international brands, but we did have some quality time looking around in the higher-end supermarket on the ground floor, and a café lunch in one of the thousands of cafés in the mall.